Understanding the I-V Graph of a Filament Lamp: A complete walkthrough

 Comparing the Filament Lamp to Other Components: Ohm's Law and Beyond

 Ohm's Law (V = IR) states that the current through a conductor between two points is directly proportional to the voltage across the two points, provided the temperature remains constant.
 A filament lamp, because of its temperature-dependent resistance, deviates significantly from Ohm's Law.
-In contrast, a resistor with a constant resistance, like a carbon resistor, will exhibit a linear I-V relationship following Ohm's Law.
+Plus, in contrast, a resistor with a constant resistance, like a carbon resistor, will exhibit a linear I-V relationship following Ohm's Law.
 Diodes are another example of components that have non-linear I-V characteristics, but the shape of their curve is different from that of the filament lamp.

 Applications and Implications: Understanding Real-World Scenarios